-Location: Camp Oakhurst in Monmouth County
+Location: Rising Treetops at Oakhurst in Monmouth County

 - Campers must be able to participate in therapy and recreation activities without requiring one-to-one behavioral support.

 Parents & siblings join the AAC campers for a week-long family camp experience.
 The whole family shares cabins with other families.
-Parents connect with each other for support and also receive training for Speech & Language Pathologists.
+Parents connect with each other for support and also receive training from Speech & Language Pathologists.
 Siblings participate fully in all recreational activities of camp.

 Independent Camper Self-Advocacy Program

-Youth between 15-22 years old whom are linguistically competent using an AAC device are encouraged to attend this program without their family.
+Youth between 15-22 years old who are linguistically competent using an AAC device are encouraged to attend this program without their family.
 These campers can benefit from activities that help build critical thinking skills, problem solving skills, and advanced pragmatic abilities.
 Depending upon their skills and goals, campers in this independent program may have the opportunity to serve as a mentor for younger campers enrolled in the Family Program.
 Campers have the opportunity to use their AAC devices to communicate with unfamiliar listeners, direct their care and advocate for their needs.
 They learn to accept responsibilities for their schedule and build leadership skills.
 There are also plenty of opportunities for just plain old fun!

 Independent/Self-Advocacy Camper personal care information: